Filament JSON

 Testing adjustments

-If you test rendering, switch to Filament v4’s List resource page approach (per Filament’s docs) and ensure session/error bags are initialized in your test case to avoid ViewErrorBag
+If you test rendering, switch to Filament v4’s List resource page approach (per Filament’s docs) and ensure session/error bags are initialized in your test case to avoid ViewErrorBag null issues.

 Version matrix